dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
 * oh you wanted to see what it would be like in plain es5 js?
 * now what if we needed to make further callbacks and requests based on the response?

+---
+name: yay!

+* next time:
+   * intro to react!
+* sa3 is starterpack